Estimated reading time: 12 minutes

 You Can’t Get Tacos at Lunchtime in Mexico!

-Americans eat tacos at any time of day, but in Mexico they don’t.
-Tacos are available on the street in the morning or late at night, but from midday until 6pm they are nowhere to be found.
-That’s because Mexicans normally eat their big meal in the afternoon, saving tacos for earlier in the day or late at night!
+Americans eat tacos at any time of day, but in Mexico, they don’t.
+Tacos are available on the street in the morning or late at night, but from midday until 6 pm they are nowhere to be found.
+That’s because Mexicans usually eat their big meal in the afternoon, saving tacos for earlier in the day or late at night!

-Before you make them, let’s first explore what they are.
-Translating as ‘wedge’, they are a traditional Mexican dish consisting of a tortilla topped with a filling, then folded and eaten by hand.
+Translating as ‘wedge’, tacos are a traditional Mexican dish consisting of a tortilla topped with a filling, then folded and eaten by hand.

 Sometimes people get confused between fajitas and tacos.
 Fajitas are strips of cooked meat with onions and peppers rolled up in a flour tortilla.
 Tacos contain shredded, grilled or ground meat, with cold veggies added, in a hard or soft tortilla carrier.
 They tend to be smaller than fajitas and they are simply folded in half to hold the filling.